Maryland 2017 Composting Demonstration Site and Training Workshops

 A demonstration site near Annapolis, Maryland that utilizes ASP Compost Systems that are suitable for small, medium and large scale livestock operations; Veteran Compost Logo MDA Logo

 Workshops to teach livestock owners the science and art of composting; and A website that helps producers market and sell their compost to gardeners, landscapers, urban farmers and others located throughout the State of Maryland and neighboring region.
 The demonstration site will be a permitted, working compost facility that illustrates cost effective strategies for converting a significant waste problem into a resource opportunity.
 The facility will utilize solar power as an alternative energy source, and will demonstrate water conservation strategies through the capture and reuse of rainwater from structure roofs.

 With assistance provided by local universities and county conservation districts, this project will also conduct research to study the sequestration of nitrogen and phosphorous to reduce adverse impacts to surface and ground water resources in the Chesapeake Bay Watershed.

 Workshops will be conducted on a quarterly basis beginning in March 2017, and will include the following topics presented by nationally recognized leaders in their respective fields:

+The fundamentals and practical applications of on-farm composting; The benefits of compost utilization; Small farm planning: mud, pasture and manure management; Vermiculture (composting with worms); Organic land care practices and carbon sequestration; and Marketing high quality compost products.
 While Maryland residents will be given priority, everyone will be welcome to attend these workshops and participate in the marketing cooperative website.
 If this is of interest to you, email email@example.com to add your name to our Pre-Registration List.